cdli-gh/annodoc/index.md

 	4	ì-nú-nú-a	'i-b(i)-nú-nú-Ø-'a	VP-3N:on-lie-lie-3N.S/DO-NOM	0	acl

 Titles or functionaries can be referred to with (lexicalized) nominalizations, and then, an annotation like a nominal (nmod or appos) would be preferrable.
 Here, we follow the decision taken in morphology annotation.

+If a lexicalized nominalization is segmented into multiple tokens in the transliteration, annotate its parts individually:

+	# Jagersma, Chap.
+6 (62)
+	# ‘freedom (lit.“returning to mother”)’
+	# (MVN 6:52 rev 8; L; 22)
+	1	ama-ar-	ama=r(a)	mother=DAT	2	DAT
+	2	gi4	gi4-Ø	turn-NFIN	0	acl

+Note that this should not normally occur in CDLI data.
+If such instances are found, they should also be marked for subsequent checks of the transliteration/segmentation.

 ### Subordinate clauses: acl